 - Aid immunity

 We continue with the pumpkin theme by adding a bottle of pumpkin beer.
-Spices like freshly grated nutmeg, ginger, and cloves bind the rest of the ingredients together beautifully!
+Fall spices are the final touch.
+We're talking freshly grated nutmeg, ginger, and cloves.

 If you prefer the stove-top method, just sauté the meat in a Dutch oven, along with the onion and garlic.
 Add the remaining chili ingredients and simmer for 30 minutes or longer before serving.